Serpent labret with articulated tongue: Symbolism

 Serpents were a longstanding motif of Mesoamerican art, appearing since at least the second millennium BC.
 They were particularly associated with rulers, in part because of the perception that snakes were able to transcend realms, from earth, to water, to sky.
-The labret's snout and curled eyebrows, and the feathered headdress, indicate that the piece may depict Xiuhcoatl, a mythological fire serpent wielded as a weapon by the sun god Huītzilōpōchtli.
+On the Met's labret, the use of wavy lines throughout, even more so than on the serpent owned by the National Museum of the American Indian, "gives not only a higher artistic touch to the piece," according to the art historian Pál Kelemen, "but removes it deeper into the world of fantasy".
+The labret's snout, curled eyebrows, and feathered headdress suggest that the piece may depict Xiuhcoatl, a mythological fire serpent wielded as a weapon by the sun god Huītzilōpōchtli.